Diff View

 EscClose diff view

-• The send dialog has three pieces: an editable intro textarea, a read-only markdown preview of the assembled comments (each with its captured code snippet so the agent can act without re-reading the file), and an editable outro textarea (default “Please address these comments.”).
-Send fires POST /api/sessions/:id/cockpit/prompt.
-Comments are cleared on success unless you uncheck “Clear comments after sending”.
+3. Once you have a comment, a banner appears above the file list with a Send button (or Cmd/Ctrl+Shift+S).
+The send dialog has an editable intro, a preview of the assembled comments (each with its captured snippet), and an editable outro.
+Comments clear on success unless you uncheck “Clear comments after sending”.

 Per-session base override